RomanLut/hx-esp32-cam-fpv/doc/development.md

 ![alt text](images/vcd_profiling.png "vcd_profiling.png")

- GS code contains profiler which can write frame timing in VCD format to SD card.
+ Air unit code contains profiler which can write frame timing in VCD format to SD card.

  VCD file can than be viewed in tools like [Wavetrace](https://www.wavetrace.io/) (available as VSCode extension) or [VCDrom](https://vc.drom.io/).